 7. Music Therapy

-Ringing in the new year is worth singing about, and what better way than through the healthy benefits of music.
+Summer is worth singing about, and what better way than through the health benefits of music.
 Studies show that even minimal movement can release mental and physical stress.
 “For many seniors who are able, dancing to music is a wonderful way to exercise,” said the staff at Retire At Home Services.
 “Being swept into the rhythm of music can lower blood pressure and stimulate organs in the body.”
 Just watch how residents react to a visit from the popular musical group The Piano Guys.

 For those living in senior care, this isn’t the time to merely watch another year pass by.
 Instead, use these seven ideas of senior center activities to embrace the gift of a new year with opportunities that provide better health, meaningful relationships, and exciting new adventures.